Line lasing in a two-dimensional lattice of orbital photonic resonators: Numerical model of lasing

 In our experiment, lasing consistently occurs in line modes at the top of the $sp$ antibonding band, regardless of whether we use a single elongated pump spot or two crossed spots.
 This preference for the antibonding band edge, also observed in previous microcavity lattice studies~\cite{Lai2007b, Tanese2013, Jacqmin2014}, is due to its longer photon lifetime.
-The spatial profile of these antibonding modes possess a node in the junctions between adjacent pillars.
-These junctions have the smallest etching features of the structure and the highest density of defects.
+The spatial profile of these antibonding modes has a node at the junctions between adjacent pillars.
+These junctions have the smallest etching features of the structure and the highest density of non-radiative defects.
 In contrast, the wavefunctions of the lower-energy bonding modes exhibit high amplitude at these very junctions, subjecting them to stronger dissipation and making them less favorable for lasing.
-To model this feature, we have introduced a dissipative coupling term~\cite{Ohadi2015} in $H_{\text{sp}}$ of Eq.~(\ref{eq:H_sp}), by replacing $t_{\text{sp}}$ with $t_{\text{sp}}+i\gamma_{\text{sp}}$.
-This imaginary hopping term results in complex eigenvalues of $H_{\text{sp}}$ whose imaginary part can be associated to photon losses and it is smaller for the upper bands eigenvalues than for the lower bands ones.
+To model this feature, we have introduced a dissipative coupling term~\cite{Ohadi2015} in $H_{\text{sp}}$ of Eq.~(\ref{eq:H_sp}), by replacing $-t_{\text{sp}}$ with $-t_{\text{sp}}-i\gamma_{\text{sp}}$.
+This imaginary hopping term results in complex eigenvalues of $H_{\text{sp}}$ whose imaginary part can be associated to photon losses and is smaller for the upper part of the band of eigenvalues than for the lower part.
 Using a value of $\gamma_{\text{sp}}$ as small as $5\,\mu\text{eV}$, our simulations systematically produce lasing at the top modes of the $sp$ band.